rogersmykenzie/parallax-example/readme.txt

 Issues 1 and 3 will be resolved at some point, but issue 2 is a permanent issue.
 A fully functioning version of this site is not feasible due to copyright.
 However, I am pleased enough with the design and concept for my first website.
 And the display is responsive and dynamic to within approx 1/2 the width of a full desktop frame.

+Edit: I got the local version fully functional.
+Can play songs and change classes for play/pause button.